-Since cornbread is only as good as it is fresh, see the suggestion following the recipe box for an easy way to turn leftovers into a delicious skillet stuffing.
-This can be used as a side dish for next nights meal, or even as an offbeat topping for soups and stews.
+Cornbread is only as good as it is fresh, so if you find a half or a third of a pan of this cornbread in the fridge a day or two after it was made, consider making this tasty skillet stuffing.
+It can be used as a side dish for next nights meal, or even as an offbeat topping for soups and stews.

 - 1 cup cornmeal, preferably stone ground